emiltj/cds-language-exam/assignment_4/README.md

 <p align="center"><a href="https://github.com/emiltj/cds-language-exam/blob/main/assignment_4/out/viz/network_visualization.png"><img src="./out/viz/network_visualization.png" alt="Logo" width="700" height="512"></a></p>
 <p align="center"><em>The network visualized (showing the 15 heighest weighted connections)</em><p/>

-When looking at the visualization of the network of the 15 strongest connections
+When looking at the visualization of the network of the 15 strongest connections, it appears that Hillary Clinton, Barack Obama and Donald Trump have some of the strongest connections.
+However, it should of course be noted that a large portion of strong connections are, in fact, to themselves.
+This is a result of the edgelist used as input.
+Otherwise, the script seems to produce the desired outcome.

 |    |                 |                        |                        |                     |
 |----|-----------------|------------------------|------------------------|---------------------|